Quick Answer

 - Regulatory reporting - Solvency II, ORSA, and climate risk disclosure automation

-- Scenario modelling - Running 500 what-if scenarios instead of 1 manual calculation
+- Scenario modelling - Running multiple what-if scenarios instead of one manual calculation

 Utilities (Electric, Gas, Water, Telecom)